eduardocamaratta/popularGitHubRepositories/README.md

 ## Remarks

-- The original requirements requested the data to be update every second, but this is impossible because GitHub API only allows one unauthenticated request every 10 seconds.
+- The original requirements requested the data to be update every second, but this is impossible because GitHub API only allows one unauthenticated request every 6 seconds.
 - The API returns at most 30 results per page and a maximum of 1000 results.
-- So, this app requests one page every 10 seconds, and if one repository is selected, its details are updated every 10 seconds.
+- This app requests one page every 10 seconds, and if one repository is selected, its details are updated every 10 seconds.

 ## Instructions